Affordable Care Act: 2022 Compliance Checklist

 The Affordable Care Act (ACA) has made a number of significant changes to group health plans since the law was enacted in 2010.
-Since that time, a number of changes have been made to various ACA requirements that employers and plan sponsors should be aware of.
+Since then, several changes have been made to various ACA requirements that employers and plan sponsors should be aware of.
 It is important for employers to periodically review their benefit plans in order to maintain compliance with these various requirements.

 Plan Design Changes